Ground-Level Social Skill: Don't Have Poor Hygiene Or Do Gross Things

 One argument people sometimes make when you call attention to their grooming or hygiene is that these things are subjective social constructs.
 They'll point to countries where people don't wear deodorant, or where it's acceptable to spit in public, or where burping loudly is a way to compliment someone's cooking.
 They'll claim that no one cared about bad breath before mouthwash ads convinced everyone to worry about it.

 Technically they're right.
 Social guidelines are subjective behaviors we've all just agreed to follow.
 Things that are considered gross in one society may not bother anyone in another.
 If you really, really want to, you can choose to not follow most of your culture's basic hygiene or grooming practices.
 However, you'll also really, really be swimming upstream.
 Hygiene guidelines are technically subjective, but they're a hair away from being objective.
 Like I said, most people are instinctively put off by a lack of a cleanliness.
-For all but the most headstrong, independent people, it's more trouble than it's worth not to follow those rules.
+For all but the most headstrong, independent types, it's more trouble than it's worth not to follow those rules.

 A related article: